MaxEdwards20/Auto-Shop/backend/DjangoServer/README.md

 Make desired adjustments to the `populate` migration

-Create and populate the database
+Create and populate the database:

-`$ python3 manage.py makemigrations $ python manage.py migrate`
+* `$ python3 manage.py makemigrations `
+* `$ python manage.py migrate`

+To Create a new Migration Script:
+* `$ python manage.py makemigrations --empty autoshop --name populate`